All investor lists > Healthtech

 Raising in healthtech is a whole different ballgame.

 This guide walks through what leading healthtech VC firms, angels, and funds look for, trends they’re chasing, critical pitch strategies, and how to shortcut your investor search with OpenVC’s healthtech lists and filters.
 Sound like what you need?
-Keep scrolling.
+Keep reading!

-What Healthtech Investors Want in a Startup
+What Digital Health Investors Want in an Early-stage Startup

 Most investors are done entertaining pitches that treat healthtech like SaaS with a stethoscope.
-Here’s what stops them scrolling:
+Here’s what stops them from scrolling:

 • Clear regulatory strategy: If you don’t have an FDA, CE, or relevant pathway mapped out, you’re already behind.